 - American Board of Radiology (Subspecialty: Radiation Oncology)

 - Department of Radiation Oncology

 The James Cancer Hospital and Solove Research Institute

 460 West 10th Avenue, Columbus, Ohio 43210

 Consulting and Related Relationships

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the university requires annual disclosures from all faculty members with external interests related to their university responsibilities.
-As of 12/20/2018, Dr. Raval has reported relationships with the companies or entities listed below.
-If you have questions about the relationships listed below, please ask the faculty member.
-If you have questions about how these relationships are monitored by The Ohio State University Wexner Medical Center, please contact our Compliance Office.
+As of 12/20/2018, Dr. Raval has reported no relationships with companies or entities.